musikele/blog-eleventy/_posts/2016/2016-08-30-my-very-personal-javascript-fatigue.md

 Once you understand how to use these three libraries, then you have to actually write tests for your application: I don't have words to describe how difficult is to test a function that uses multiple <span class="lang:default decode:true crayon-inline">setTimeout()</span>  in the code (it's an audio player, and deals with timing...).
 And now my next step in this journey is to mock stuff.

-Another discovery I want to share with you (well, it's not a discovery, since it's on <span class="lang:default decode:true crayon-inline ">chai</span> &#8216;s web page): you can check the test correctness in two ways, the <span class="lang:default decode:true crayon-inline">assert</span> way (like the one used in JUnit), or via a "behavioural" testing definition, something like "<span class="lang:default decode:true crayon-inline ">expect(this).to.be.greaterThan(that)</span> ". two syntaxes for the same thing.
+Another discovery I want to share with you (well, it's not a discovery, since it's on <span class="lang:default decode:true crayon-inline ">chai</span> 's web page): you can check the test correctness in two ways, the <span class="lang:default decode:true crayon-inline">assert</span> way (like the one used in JUnit), or via a "behavioural" testing definition, something like "<span class="lang:default decode:true crayon-inline ">expect(this).to.be.greaterThan(that)</span> ". two syntaxes for the same thing.

 ### Moral of this <del>story</del> rant